johngrahamreynolds/VUMC-Project/README.md

 d d P d d
 d d d P P

 Use the program drillingForOil.cpp to find out how much oil you've acquired!
 Some example land maps and the number of oil reservoirs they contain are included below to help you understand the basics of the program functionality.
-These examples are also inlcuded in the file if you want to run them yourself.
+These examples are also inlcuded in the repo if you want to run them yourself.
 The program will output the map that it is drilling in addition to the total number of oil reservoirs on it.

+If you acquire more land beyond that which you've inherited (type up your own appropriately formatted .txt file), the program will count the total number oil reservoirs on it as well!

 ## How to Compile and Run the Program

-I have been using the terminal and the following command to compile the program:
+I have been using the terminal and the following command to compile the program on my Mac from within the folder housing all essential components:
-g++ -std=c++11 -o drillingForOil drillingForOil.cpp
+g++ -std=c++17 -o drillingForOil drillingForOil.cpp

 To run the program:
 ./drillingForOil